You probably stumbled on this post looking for a breakdown on how to write your own book?

 I originally published this post on my health blog (cause that makes a lot of sense I know).
 That post was titled “How to Write a Book: How I Wrote and Self-Published My First Non-Fiction Book in 5 months:” That was on June 10th 2016.

 You can see it right here if you want to take a peak.

 That post broke down the exact steps I took to get my very first book “The Action Diet” to #1 in its category.

 This post will be an updated and expanded version of my original post.
 There is A LOT here, so definitely check out the PDF checklist I link to below to keep everything straight.

 Since writing “The Action Diet” I have written 2 other books each with differing success on launch.
-My 2nd book, Now What: Getting Unstuck sold over 500 copies.
+My 2nd book, Now What: Getting Unstuck sold over 500 copies during launch.
 The crazy thing?
 I did LESS for that launch that for the Action Diet.
 My 3rd book, Peace With Sweets did not have as great of a launch selling only a couple hundred copies.

 Why did my 3rd book not do as well?
 Shouldn’t experience have made it the best launch yet?

 Here are 3 things I have learned after writing and self-publishing 3 books:

 - You never really KNOW how your book is going to launch.
 You can set it up for success, but Amazon is a tough nut to crack.